yogeshg/Binger/README.md

 How to Run
 ----------
+Run the following linux command to see a [typescript](test_musk.typescript) of a test run

+    less -R test_musk.typescript

+We have also described it in detail below:
 Part1: First of all, run the program with command line python main.py .
 Then input your query word, and the expected precision@10.

     ./main.py apikey query precision10